getumbrel/umbrel/APPS.md

       name: umbrel_net
 ```

 4\.
-For our app, we'll update `<app-id>` with `btc-rpc-explorer`, `<docker-image>` with `getumbrel/btc-rpc-explorer:v1.0.0`, and `<port>` with `3002`.
+For our app, we'll update `<app-id>` with `btc-rpc-explorer`, `<docker-image>` with `getumbrel/btc-rpc-explorer:v2.0.2`, and `<port>` with `3002`.
 Since BTC RPC Explorer doesn't need to store any persistent data and doesn't require access to Bitcoin Core's or LND's data directories, we can remove the entire `volumes` block.

-BTC RPC Explorer is an application with a single Docker container, so we don't need to define any other additional services (such as a database service, etc) in the compose file.
+BTC RPC Explorer is an application with a single Docker container, so we don't need to define any other additional services (like a database service, etc) in the compose file.

 > If BTC RPC Explorer would have required any default configuration files, we would have created a new `data` directory in the same directory as the `docker-compose.yml` file.
-We'd have then placed the configuration files inside it, and uncommented the `- ${DATA_DIR}:/data` volume mount in `docker-compose.yml` to make the files available in the `/data` directory inside the container.
+We'd have then placed the configuration files inside it, and mounted the volumme `- ${DATA_DIR}:/data` in  `docker-compose.yml` to make the files available in `/data` directory inside the container.

 Updated `docker-compose.yml` file: